 Tartan Emergency Support Fund

-Unforeseen Expenses Needing Immediate Assistance (i.e., Travel, Moving Costs, Rent, Food)
+Unforeseen Expenses Needing Immediate Assistance (i.e., Travel, Moving Expenses, Medication, Food)

 The Tartan Emergency Support Fund (TESF) has been established through the generosity of alumni, friends of the university, Undergraduate Student Senate, Graduate Student Assembly and student organizations to provide enrolled CMU undergraduate and graduate students with emergency funds to assist with unforeseeable expenses related to the disruption of the COVID-19 pandemic.

 - Use the link below to apply for the Tartan Emergency Support Fund (TESF).
 The ESL form is being used for student convenience allowing 24/7 submission and tracking of TESF requests.
-After submitting your application, you will be contacted by a staff member from the Office of the Dean of Students to schedule a virtual meeting.
+Grants do not need to be repaid.
+After submitting your application, you will be contacted by a staff member from the Office of the Dean of Students.

 - In Section 2, select "Emergency Student Loan" for the "Loan Type."
-Enter the amount you are requesting for TESF support for unforseen expenses.
-In the "Purpose of Loan" field please note any COVID-19 specific impact.
-You will further discuss your financial needs during your virtual meeting with an Office of the Dean of Students staff member.
+Enter the amount you are requesting for TESF support for unforeseen expenses.
+In the "Purpose of Loan" field please note TESF and any COVID-19 specific impact.
+Tuition costs are not eligible for TESF grants.

 - Click Submit Form.
 Once your form has been submitted, a dialog box will appear.
 You do not need to record the tracking number.
 You will receive an email confirming that your request has been submitted and a staff member from the Office of the Dean of Students will contact you.